mezhanglei/simpleform/packages/form/README.md

 The smallest unit of a component in a form, and nodes as an object can be nested within each other.

-- Binding: Binds values and events to the target control by means of `getBindProps` or callback functions of the form instance.
+- Binding: Binds values and events to the target control by callback functions of the form instance.
 - Updating: the form value can be set by instance methods such as `form.setFieldValue`.
 - rules: You can provide form validation rules attribute `rules` for customizing form validation rules.